The big moments from the first and only TV debate between Michael Bennet and Joe O’Dea

 O’Dea and Bennet attacked each other for being too closely aligned to their respective political parties.

-Biden said there have been several times when he’s disagreed with Biden.
+Bennet said there have been several times when he’s disagreed with Biden.

 “I think he made a serious mistake when he went to Saudi Arabia.
 I said before he went there that he shouldn’t go to Saudi Arabia,” Bennet said of the president’s visit to the country in August amid high gas prices in an effort to try to get Saudi Arabia to increase its oil production.